 Who to Work With

-What’s up guys?!
+What’s up, guys?!
 OK!
 I get so many questions from all of my network marketing friends and a few of them that I seem to get a lot are "how do I decide who to work with, how do you get someone to take this seriously, and how do you not have to drag people all the time”.
 These are very common.

 So what I started to do is pre-qualify people.
 I use an interview process – I ask three basic questions to people when they are interested in the business while I’m deciding who to work with.

 I also talk about matching energy for energy.
 I will let them know straight away if they want to make an extra 10K a year, that’s great - I tell them I’ll match them for that!
 I’m going to match their activity for that.
 If they want to make six figures in six months (lots of work is required for that), then we’ll run together!
-I’ll match them energy for energy, but the moment that they go M.I.A. or I have to babysit them to stay plugged in, I’m not going to work with them – or work with them as closely.
+I’ll match them energy for energy, but the moment that they go M.I.A. or I have to babysit them to get them to stay plugged in, I’m not going to work with them – or work with them as closely.

 The third thing I ask is are they willing to show up.
 Are they willing to show up to the team calls?
 Every week I have a team training.
-It’s the same time, same place – has been for almost a decade!
+It’s the same time, the same place – has been for almost a decade!
 Are they willing to show up to the weekly opportunity meeting and invite people to that?
 Are they willing to plug in?
 It’s like a cell phone.
 If you don’t plug in – what happens?
 It dies.
 Same with your business.

 What you’re really doing is asking these simple questions to make sure they are ready to commit.
-Again, they don’t need to commit to 10 hours a day; but they need to the very elementary parts of the business which is income producing activities, matching my energy for energy and plugging in.
+Again, they don’t need to commit to 10 hours a day; but they need to do the very elementary parts of the business which is income-producing activities, matching my energy for energy and plugging in.
 Those are the main parts of the business that duplicate and make this whole thing so brilliantly easy when you have a team to leverage yourself on.

 I hope that helps.
 Definitely ask people these questions so you know what to expect and they know what to expect.
 Treat it like a real business because it is.